berangerthomas/ForzaEmbed/README.md

 ```

 ### Resetting the Project
-To start from scratch, simply delete the database file and run the pipeline again:
+To start from scratch, delete the database file and run the pipeline again:
 ```bash
 rm data/heatmaps/ForzaEmbed.db
 ```